 Long before that, Giro is established as a nice, protective guy, before Serpent killed him off.

 That One Attack: Some of the bosses have this.
 One example is Prometheus's skull flame attack where he summons skulls at the corners of the screen that fire at you simultaneously, requiring tricky maneuvering to avoid.
 Mitigated a bit by the fact that the skulls can be destroyed.

 Serpent's (2nd form) flame attack can also be pretty rough.
 With him firing off four flaming rocks that stay on the ground while slow falling flames fill the entire screen and home in on you.

-That One Boss: Flammole if you're going for a level 4 victory.
+That One Boss: Flammole if you're going for a Level 4 victory.
 Why?
 His weakpoints are his arms.
 His arms make up the majority of his sprite.
 We're talking like 75% of it.
 In addition, the only time his arms aren't vulnerable is when he's stationary (from the front).
 The problem?
 He's only stationary for a brief moment in between his attacks, meaning hitting him without damaging his arms requires quick action and very precise timing.

 Fistleo if you want a Level 4 victory.
 His weak point is his freaking head.
 A majority of your attacks will hit his head and he has some hard-to-dodge attacks.
 On top of that: the bastard can heal, and he does it frequently.
 So you have to constantly be on the attack to keep his health down.
 If you're going for a Level 4 victory, this means you have little time to make sure his weak point is out of your attack range before striking.
-Bonus pain if you're playing at Hard difficult.
+Bonus pain if you're playing on Hard.

 Fistleo is pathetically easy compared to Flammole because, amusingly enough, Model HX's triple combo doesn't hit his head if you use it with your back facing him, and in Overdrive the triple combo hits For Massive Damage.